Charlie Elder

 Birdwatching everyday guide

-A project to save England's last remaining population of a rare species of wood ant was my Guardian Country Diary in February (click here to read).
-Bird Watching magazine's March edition and Birdwatch magazine's April edition included a review of The Everyday Guide To British Birds (see Books page).
+Bird Watching magazine's 2018 March edition and Birdwatch magazine's April edition included a review of The Everyday Guide To British Birds (see Books page).

 Bloomsbury blog charlie elder